 Divide the List

 Most houses do best with a divided routine.
-After all there are some jobs which need to be done in the morning, but not the evening and vice versa.
-For instance making beds is a morning activity while doing a quick tidy of the house is an evening activity.
+After all, there are some jobs which need to be done in the morning, but not in the evening and vice versa.
+As an example, making beds is a morning activity while doing a quick tidy of the house is an evening activity.
 My kids usually leave quite a mess by the end of a hard day’s play.

 Divide the routine between morning, afternoon, and evening.
 Morning chores tend to be tasks that need to be done to get the day off to a good start.
 Afternoon chores quickly return the house to a state of order.
 Evening chores wind down the day and prepare you for tomorrow.

-You’ll need to make a decision about when your daily routines will be done.
-For instance will you do the morning routine when you wake up in the morning or around breakfast?
-For instance you can send the kids running off for morning tasks while you clean the kitchen after breakfast or spend 30 minutes after dinner cleaning up the house as a family.
+You’ll need to make a decision about when your daily cleaning routines will be done.
+For instance, will you do the morning routine when you wake up in the morning or around breakfast?
+You can send the kids running off for morning tasks while you clean the kitchen after breakfast or spend 30 minutes after dinner cleaning up the house as a family.

-Don’t try to begin with a two hour routine right off the bat.
+Don’t try to begin with a two-hour routine right off the bat.
 You’ll burn yourself out!
 Instead pick up just the essentials, perhaps 3 or 4 tasks that need to be done in the morning, in the afternoon, and in the evening.
-Just worry about getting those done everyday for a week or two before you begin to add more tasks to your list.
+Just worry about getting these chores done every day for a week or two before you begin to add more tasks to your list.

 If you’re using my daily planner, that’s what the morning, afternoon, and evening routine lists are for in the front.
 Write down your critical 3-4 tasks on those pages.

 A typical morning routine includes waking up and all the steps involved in getting dressed.
 I always start coffee right off the bat and review my plans for the day which includes checking the calendar.
 This is also a great time to start your load of laundry for the day.